sidbav/public-health-app/README.md

 5 `nodemon`

 - nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+- Why need this library ?
+    - We don't have to restart the server everytime when we make some changes.
+    - The configuration of the nodemon is in the `package.json` file.

 6 `dotenv`